Looking to integrate your learning and work experience and develop professional skills and connections?

 How does KI Works work?

-During the pre-placement phase you will write a reflection on the relevance of your work to your anticipated career goals, and on the connections you see between your anticipated work and the knowledge and skills you’ve gained to date.
+During the pre-employment phase you will write a reflection on the relevance of your work to your anticipated career goals, and on the connections you see between your anticipated work and the knowledge and skills you’ve gained to date.

-Once your placement is complete, you will write a second reflection on the experience, the ways in which it met and differed from your expectations, and the ways in which the knowledge and skills you gained will help you as you return to school.
+Once your job is complete, you will write a second reflection on the experience, the ways in which it met and differed from your expectations, and the ways in which the knowledge and skills you gained will help you as you return to school.

 Will you find me a job if I enroll in KI Works?

-We are currently running the program as a way of helping those who already have summer jobs integrate their job experience with their academic work, and get some formal recognition for doing so.
+We are currently running the program as a way of helping those who already have jobs integrate their employment experience with their academic work, and get some formal recognition for doing so.
 It’s also an opportunity for us to test out what it might look like to do something like co-op more formally.
 We hope that as the program grows this will eventually lead to our sourcing more jobs for KI students, but we’re not at that point just yet.

 What’s in it for me?

 Because it isn’t formal co-op, you won’t get a co-op designation on your transcript.
-However, when you graduate you will get a formal letter from the Department Chair describing the KI Works program and what it means for its participants, and indicating the placement(s) you did under the program and the evaluation(s) you were assessed by your work supervisor.
+However, when you graduate you will get a formal letter from the Department Chair describing the KI Works program and what it means for its participants, and indicating the job(s) you did under the program and the evaluation(s) you were assessed by your work supervisor.
 You will also be able to add these evaluations to your ePortfolio on LEARN.

 Is there a fee for KI Works, similar to the co-op fee?